 MTD provides fixed-route transit service that aims to serve not only residents of the various communities for a variety of purposes, like to get to work, to receive healthcare, and to shop, but also routes designed specifically for the large seasonal, student population of post-secondary schools in the area, the University of California, Santa Barbara (UCSB) and Santa Barbara City College (SBCC).
-MTD also operates school booster services to high schools and middle schools throughout the service area as well as Lines geared toward tourists, like waterfront and downtown shuttles.
+MTD also operates school booster services to high schools and middle schools throughout the service area as well as lines geared toward tourists, like waterfront and downtown shuttles.

-Understanding the need to plan for the future as the region continues to recover from COVID-19 and in the face of other issues and constraints such as an operator shortage, MTD underwent a short-range transit plan (SRTP) to guide service investments and improvements over the next five-year planning period, called MTD Moves Ahead.
-Importantly, this plan considers initiatives that can help MTD reach a new level of service reliability by considering the feasibility of different transit priority measures.
+Understanding the need to plan for the future as the region continues to recover from COVID-19 and in the face of other issues and constraints such as an operator shortage, MTD has designed a short-range transit plan (SRTP) to guide service investments and improvements over the next five-year planning period, called MTD Moves Ahead.
+Importantly, this plan also considers initiatives that can help MTD reach a new level of service reliability by considering the feasibility of different transit priority measures.

-The SRTP consists of the following tasks:
+The MTD Moves Ahead planning process consisted of the following tasks: